-Acupuncture releases endorphins – the body’s natural painkillers
+Acupuncture releases your body’s natural painkillers

 Acupuncture improves blood circulation

-Acupuncture could be considered a micro-trauma in the body.
-This is perfectly safe, but the sensing of this micro-trauma sends messages to your brain that healing needs to occur in your body and the brain then releases chemicals to do this.
+Acupuncture could be considered as a type of micro-trauma in the body.
+This is perfectly safe, but the sensing of this micro-trauma sends messages to your brain that healing needs to occur in your body and the brain then releases the required chemicals to do this.

 Healing and repair

 The improvement in circulation also helps remove lactic acid and dead blood cells and the replenished blood helps to restore fresh oxygen and nutrients to the tissues.
 Acupuncture has also been found to regulate immune function by normalising interferon levels and the immune response, speeding up the healing of infection and reducing systemic inflammation.

 Additional treatment adjuncts such as Moxa, Infrared heat and Cupping also help to dilate local blood vessels and increase local blood flow which in turn helps to decrease areas of local inflammation and swelling.

 There is an electric charge (piezoelectric) created in every tissue and cell of the body.
 This natural charge communicates with different body systems: the organs, the bones and the muscles.
 This charge (which can also be called energy) runs freely through the fascia – the connective tissue found everywhere in the body.

 Piezoelectric charge does not move ‘across’ tissues but instead ‘in between’ the tissues.
 Therefore it moves in and through the spaces between our different body systems.
 By moving this way the piezoelectric charge is able to effect different areas of the body, different body systems and organ systems simultaneously.